Ferdinand57/test_repo/README.md

     </td>
 </tr>
 ```

-Implement functions to delete and edit products.
-=

 Customize the design of the HTML templates that have been created in previous assignments using CSS or a CSS framework (such as Bootstrap, Tailwind, Bulma) with the following conditions:
 =